- Oops!Something went wrong.Please try again later.

 International Flavors & Fragrances Inc. price-consensus-eps-surprise-chart | International Flavors & Fragrances Inc. Quote

-Revenues generated in the Scent segment came in at $478.3 million, up 4% year over year.
-On a constant-currency basis, revenues grew 6% year over year.
-Operating profit increased 7% year over year to $73 million.
+Revenues generated in the Scent segment came in at $504.2 million, up 5% year over year.
+On a constant-currency basis, revenues were up 3% year over year.
+Consumer Fragrance remained solid, aided by strong growth in Home Care & Personal Wash.
+Fine Fragrance returned to growth on new customer wins in North America and Europe.
+Fragrance Ingredients was solid on double-digit growth in Cosmetic Actives.
+Operating profit increased 3.9% year over year to $80 million.

-Sales increased 29% year over year to $5.14 billion in 2019.
-The top-line figure came in line with the Zacks Consensus Estimate.
+Sales were down 1% year over year to $5.08 billion from the prior-year figure of $5.14 billion.
+The top line matched the Zacks Consensus Estimate.

-Over the past year, International Flavors’ shares have gained 5.1% as against the industry’s decline of 10.9%.
+Over the past six months, International Flavors’ shares have gained 6.8%, outperforming the industry’s growth of 3.4%.

 Zacks Rank & Key Picks